unmade/apiwrappers/docs/middleware.rst

         return middleware

-Since middleware is used by drivers, and the one we've written can be used only by regular driver, we also need to supply an async implementation:
+Since middleware is used by drivers, and the one we've written can be used only by regular driver, we also need to provide an async implementation:

 .. code-block:: python